tsilva/curriculum-vitae/README.md

 ## [Tynker](https://www.tynker.com/)

-- **Dates:** Sep 2016 - Present
+- **Duration:** Sep 2016 - Present
 - **Role:** Lead Software Engineer (Full-time)
 - **Location:** Mountain View, CA · Remote

-At Tynker I wore many hats, acting mostly as a Lead Software Engineer, but also as a Project Manager, and sometimes as a Stakeholder, Client Communicator and Salesperson.
-I was responsible for developing and coordinating the development of several core features of the Tynker platform, such as the Block IDE, the Crystal Clash game, the Minecraft Editor, the Quizzer, the Collaborative Learning System, the Arcade Maker, the Live Classes, the Coaching System, the Lynker server, the Coding Cup, the Help Agent.
-I also developed a custom MongoDB ODM for a legacy, unstructured PHP codebase, and was granted a U.S. patent for the Collaborative Learning System.
+Tynker is a creative computing platform where millions of kids have learned to code.
+At Tynker I acted mostly as a Lead Software Engineer, owning any required software development and project management role, culminating in being the main contributor to more than a handful of Tynker's core products, namely:

+ - Minecraft Editor (Bedrock Edition)
+ - the last version of the Block IDE (a major architectural overhaul)
+ - Crystal Clash (an assynchronous multiplayer battlebots competition)
+ - Lynker and the Collaborative Learning System (which enabled Block IDE project sharing, real-time messaging and project editing, being granted a U.S. patent for it),
+ - Quizzer (a modular and versatile quiz platform allowing easy integration of different question types and engines, such as allowing integration with the Block IDE and its course content)
+ - Arcade Maker (a simplified game development platform for kids, where they could develop and publish games without having to code)
+ - Live Classes (a platform that enables educators to conduct interactive coding classes with students, by integrating videoconferencing with Tynker tools such as the Block IDE and other course content)
+ - Coaching System (a system that allowed teachers to monitor student progress, provide feedback, schedule lessons, etc.)
+ - Coding Cup (a soccer-themed coding competition for kids, branded as a FIFA 2022 World Cup sponsor, with cash prizes, aimed at fostering coding skills and competitive spirit among young learners)
+ - Help Agent (a chatbot designed to assist users with inquiries related to Tynker, leveraging Large Language Models (LLM) and the Retrieval-Augmented Generation (RAG) architecture)
+ - a custom MongoDB ODM for a legacy

-Along with my core software development tasks, I was also deeply involved with the DevOps tasks, regularly dealing with setting up, maintaing and upgrading the infrastructure required for the projects I developed as well as other legacy projects.
+Along with my core software development tasks, and other miscellaneous tasks across most of Tynker's products and tech stack, I was also deeply involved with the DevOps tasks, regularly dealing with setting up, maintaing and upgrading the infrastructure required for the projects I developed as well as other legacy projects.

 ## [RIPE Productions](https://www.platforme.com/)